 Where to stay: San Clemente Inn

-One of the unmissable highlights of San Clemente, Casa Romantica Cultural Center, and Gardens is one of the biggest cultural landmarks of Orange County.
+One of the unmissable highlights of San Clemente, Casa Romantica Cultural Center and Gardens is one of the most important cultural landmarks of Orange County.

 Originally known as the home of Ole Hanson, the founder of San Clemente, today Casa Romantica is a non-profit organization established by a charter of the city of San Clemente, and that strives to preserve the cultural heritage of this town.